Africa

 Africa has shown a high rate of economic development in the last couple of years.
 Forecasts predict further growth, but also an increasing population in the 21st century.
 Consequently, energy demand is going to rise.
 Considering the reality of anthropogenic climate change and its consequences which will affect some African countries harder than other regions world-wide, fossil energies are no longer an alternative for energy provision.
 The good news is that the potential of renewable energies (PV, wind, hydro power – and biomass) in Africa is huge.
 But so are the challenges.

 The case of bioenergy use illustrates some of them.
-Although there is a high potential of agricultural residues, those resources have been poorly used or not used at all so far.
-At the same time there is an alarming rate of deforestation in some countries.
-The wood is either directly used or converted into charcoal.
+Although there is a high theoretical potential for agricultural residues, these resources are often already in use as animal feed or treated in the traditional way (e.g. burning in the fields).
+At the same time, some countries have an alarming rate of deforestation.
+The wood is either directly used in three-stone fires or converted into charcoal.
 Both feedstocks fuel cooking devices all over the continent.
 Most people still rely on this traditional use of biomass.
-Modern bioenergy systems are scarce.
+Modern bioenergy systems are scarce (and too expensive).
 The legal framework for renewable energies is often not comprehensive and conclusive in many countries leaving important gaps for potential investors.
 Frequently, there is lack of knowledge, research infrastructure and skilled man-power for operation and maintenance.

-Therefore, DBFZ will contribute to further develop the bioenergy sector in Africa considering the food security – energy – climate nexus.
-Those activities include the realization of specific pilot projects as a kind of demonstrator and disseminator, the adaptation of technologies, research and education.
-DBFZ is going to transfer knowledge to business partners, training companies, extension services, funding agencies as well as local and regional stakeholders.
-By this, DBFZ can hopefully help to boost a sustainable economic development and protect the climate at the same time.
+DBFZ will therefore continue to contribute to the further development of the bioenergy sector and the bioeconomy in Africa, taking into account the food security - energy - climate nexus.
+These activities include the implementation of specific pilot projects as a kind of demonstrator and multiplier, the adaptation of technologies and research.
+DBFZ will focus on transferring knowledge to universities, ministries, administrations, funding organizations, extension services, trainers, industry partners and local and regional stakeholders.
+In this way, DBFZ aims to support the promotion of a sustainable economic development and protect the climate at the same time.

 Country experiences